 Will we still see you on the racecourse?

-“I am very much still active in the racing world and ride out for racehorse trainer Jo Davis every morning.
+“I am very much still active in the racing world and ride out for racehorse trainers Sir Mark Todd and Roger Charlton.
 I enjoy maintaining my contacts in racing in an advisory role for sales, race planning and troubleshooting and will definitely always be a part of the racing world.”

 Thank you so much David for taking the time to answer our questions.
 We know how much the next generation will appreciate your support and guidance!